espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Subtle Shank.md

 **Access** Help either the Washboard Dogs or the Diobel Sweepers destroy their rival.

-**Requirements** You have a melee weapon of light bulk [[Concealed]] on your person via the Stealth skill, and the target isn't aware of it.
+**Requirements** You have a melee weapon of light bulk [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]] on your person via the Stealth skill, and the target isn't aware of it.

 * * *

 You draw a concealed weapon, attack with it, and then hide it away again in one smooth motion.
 Interact to draw the weapon, Strike with that weapon, and then Conceal it with a Stealth check.
-The target is [[Off-Guard]] for this attack.
+The target is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] for this attack.